gsbdarc/rcpedia/docs/_user_guide/best_practices_optimization.md

 The environment is now set up to run your Python scripts that import `gurobipy` on the interactive Yen nodes.
 Keep in mind that the `module load` command and virtual environment activation are only active in the current shell.

 !!!
 Important
-    You need to load the `gurobipy3` module and activate your `venv` environment every time you login to the Yens before running the interactive Python scripts that use the `gurobipy` package.
+    You need to load the `gurobipy3` module and activate your `venv` environment every time you log in to the Yens before running the interactive Python scripts that use the `gurobipy` package.

 #### Running Gurobi in R